GiorgiKalatozi/design-patterns/README.md

 Proxies can be used for dynamic object creation, caching, and validation.
 They can be combined with other patterns like Decorator or Observer for more complex scenarios.
 Carefully consider the trade-offs between flexibility and complexity when using Proxies.

+Facade Pattern
+Overview
+The Facade Pattern is a structural design pattern that provides a simplified interface to a set of interfaces in a subsystem.
+It defines a higher-level interface that makes the subsystem easier to use by encapsulating its complexity.
+The Facade Pattern promotes loose coupling between the client code and the subsystem.

+Purpose
+The primary purpose of the Facade Pattern is to provide a unified, simplified interface to a set of interfaces in a subsystem, hiding its complexity and making it easier for clients to use.
+It helps in reducing dependencies and promoting encapsulation.

+Key Components
+Facade: This is the class that provides a simplified interface to the subsystem.
+It delegates client requests to the appropriate objects in the subsystem.

+Subsystems: These are the classes or components that make up the subsystem.
+The facade delegates client requests to these subsystems.

+Use Cases
+Simplifying Complex Systems: When you have a complex system with multiple subsystems, and you want to provide a simplified interface to clients.

+Reducing Dependencies: When you want to reduce dependencies between client code and the subsystem, allowing for easier maintenance and changes.

+Promoting Encapsulation: When you want to encapsulate the complexities of a subsystem, providing clients with a high-level interface.

+Benefits
+Simplified Interface: The Facade Pattern provides a simplified and unified interface to a complex subsystem, making it easier for clients to use.

+Reduced Dependencies: Clients depend on the facade rather than directly on the subsystem, reducing dependencies and promoting loose coupling.

+Encapsulation: The pattern encapsulates the complexities of the subsystem, hiding implementation details from clients.

+What It Is:

+A structural design pattern that provides a simplified interface to a complex subsystem, making it easier to use and understand.
+It acts as a wrapper, hiding the internal details of the subsystem and exposing only a limited set of high-level operations.
+Why We Need It:

+Decoupling: Reduces coupling between clients and subsystems, promoting modularity and maintainability.
+Simplification: Presents a simpler interface to a complex system, making it more approachable for clients.
+Layering: Enables the creation of layers of abstraction, hiding implementation details from higher-level layers.
+Flexibility: Allows for changes to the subsystem without affecting clients as long as the facade interface remains consistent.
+When to Use It:

+Complex Subsystems: When you need to provide a simple interface to a complex subsystem with many classes and dependencies.
+Legacy Code Integration: When integrating with legacy code that has a complex or outdated API, a facade can modernize the interface.
+External Libraries: To wrap external libraries or APIs to make them easier to use and reduce dependencies on external code.
+Testing: To simplify testing by isolating the subsystem and mocking its behavior through the facade.
+Key Components:

+Facade: The class that provides the simplified interface to the subsystem.
+Subsystem: The complex system of classes and components that the facade encapsulates.

+Benefits:

+Reduced Complexity: Simplifies the client's interaction with a complex system.
+Decoupling: Promotes loose coupling between clients and subsystems.
+Flexibility: Allows changes to the subsystem without affecting clients.
+Testability: Facilitates testing by isolating the subsystem behind the facade.
+Drawbacks:

+Potential Overhead: The facade might add a layer of indirection, potentially impacting performance in performance-critical scenarios.
+Abstraction Leakage: If not designed carefully, the facade could expose some of the subsystem's internal details, reducing its effectiveness as an abstraction layer.
+Additional Considerations:

+Balancing Simplification and Control: Aim to provide a simple interface without overly restricting access to essential functionality.
+Managing Multiple Facades: For large systems, consider using multiple facades to manage different aspects of the subsystem.
+Designing for Change: Anticipate potential changes to the subsystem and design the facade to accommodate them gracefully.